Great Group Reads

 Carolyn Martin spent years as a volunteer parent and paid assistant in the Lake Washington School District with emphasis on reading and Explore Art programs.
 She now spends her time volunteering with nonprofits, such as P.E.O. and Assistance League of the Eastside, in an effort to improve conditions for women and children.
 She is a member of the WNBA-Seattle Chapter and is in two reading groups.

-Naomi Milliner has reviewed novels, screenplays, and children's books, and worked as Program & Events Coordinator for Children's Literature.
-A long-time active member of SCBWI (Society of Children's Book Writers and Illustrators), she currently serves as Critique Coordinator for the MD/DE/WV region.
-She also created the ABC (Author Book Club) series, in which local children's book writers and/or illustrators discuss the challenges and creative process involved with their latest (or first!) publication.
-She is excited to be part of the Great Group Reads Selection Committee for the fourth year.
+Naomi Milliner has reviewed novels, screenplays, and children’s books, and worked as Program & Events Coordinator for Children’s Literature.
+A long-time active member of SCBWI (Society of Children’s Book Writers and Illustrators), she currently serves as Critique Coordinator for the MD/DE/WV region for several years.
+She is excited to be part of the Great Group Reads Selection Committee for the fifth year.

-Lorine Kritzer Pergament is the author of several short stories and a novel inspired by her grandmother's experience as a survivor of the Triangle Shirtwaist Factory fire on March 25, 1911.
+Lorine Kritzer Pergament has an MFA in fiction writing from Johns Hopkins University.
+She is the author of several short stories and a novel inspired by her grandmother’s experience as a survivor of the Triangle Shirtwaist Factory fire on March 25, 1911.
 She is also a winner of the 2008 F. Scott Fitzgerald Short Story Contest, a book reviewer, book-club facilitator, and budding playwright.
 She is a member of the WNBA-Washington, D.C.
-Chapter and blogs at www.lorinepergament.com.
+Chapter and maintains a blog www.lorinepergament.com.

 Lois Van Stipdonk is a past president of the Detroit Chapter of WNBA and past National Secretary of the WNBA.
 She is the retired director of the Wayne (MI) Public Library and presently serves as a trustee of The Library Network, the library cooperative serving most of southeast Michigan.
 She enjoys reading many types of books and belongs to two reading groups.

-Rachelle Yousuf is a recent college graduate from California State University, Northridge and the current secretary of the WNBA-LA Chapter.
-She also works with the chapter president as an intern for her literary publicist company.
-She is co-editing an anthology of motherhood poems, to be released later this year.
+Rachelle Yousuf is a recent college graduate from California State University, Northridge and the current Vice President of the WNBA-LA Chapter.
+She also works as an associate at Julia Drake Literary PR.
+She has co-edited an anthology of motherhood poems that was released in 2012.
 Rachelle is pursuing her Master's degree in Literature at California State University, Northridge and is looking forward to rediscovering her love of discussing books through the GGR program.

 Marika Zemke holds a master’s degree in Library and Information Sciences and works as an Adult Services Librarian at a public library in Michigan, where Reader’s Advisory is her passion.
 Marika facilitates three book groups through her work as a librarian, including a Pre-Pub club.
 She is currently on hiatus from reviewing fiction for Library Journal.
 She is a current member of the WNBA-Detroit Chapter.